COMs: Complexes of Oriented Matroids: Introduction

 Lopsided sets of sign vectors defined by Lawrence~\cite{la-83} in order to capture the intersection patterns of convex sets with the orthants of ${\mathbb R}^d$ (and further investigated in~\cite{bachdrko-06,bachdrko-12}) have found numerous applications in statistics, combinatorics, learning theory, and computational geometry, see e.g.~\cite{Mor-12} for further details.
 Lopsided sets represent an ``asymmetric offshoot'' of oriented matroid theory.
 According to the topological representation theorem, oriented matroids can be viewed as regular CW cell complexes decomposing the $(d-1)$-sphere.
 Lopsided sets on the other hand can be regarded as particular contractible cubical complexes.

 In this paper we propose a common generalization of oriented matroids and lopsided sets which is so natural that it is surprising that it was not discovered much earlier.
+It also generalizes such well-known and useful structures as convex geometries and CAT(0) cube (and zonotopal) complexes.
 In this generalization, global symmetry and the existence of the zero sign vector, required for oriented matroids, are replaced by local relative conditions.
 Analogous to conditional lattices (see~\cite[p.
 93]{fuc-63}) and conditional antimatroids (which are particular lopsided sets \cite{bachdrko-06}), this motivates the name ``conditional oriented matroids'' (abbreviated: COMs) for these new structures.
 Furthermore, COMs can be viewed as complexes whose cells are oriented matroids and which are glued together in a lopsided fashion.
 To illustrate the concept of a COM and compare it with similar notions of oriented matroids and lopsided sets, we continue by describing the geometric model of realizable COMs.